Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 You can edit the ini file to adjust the number of slots and requirement of missions.
 You can also key slots to other buildings, missions, and/or researches, if you know their in-game id.
 Each setting have a short description that explains its effects.

-If you can't see file extensions, the one with a little gear in its icon is the config file.
-You may want to google how to reveal file extensions for good.

 # Compatibility #